sckott/cowsay/README.md

 * Carson Sievert
 * Andy Teucher
 * Karl Broman
+* Franz-Sebastian Krah

-That's right, it takes 9 people to make `cowsay` - it's that hard.
+That's right, it takes 10 people to make `cowsay` - it's that hard.

 ### Where to find ASCII animal art